When your parents live longer than they thought they would and end up outliving their retirement savings – what do you do? What can they do?

 My friends Angela and Steven and their parents live in South Florida.
 Angela has a father who is 91 and a mother who is 88.
 The parents both continue to live in the same home that they have lived in for the last 35 years.

-Their home and cars are in constant need of repair and their children are currently all sending money to their parents monthly to help them pay for utilities and food.
+Their home and cars are in constant need of repair and their children are currently sending money to their parents monthly to help them pay for utilities and food.

-In the past 2 years the children have had to pay for a new roof on the house, a new television, engine repair on both cars, various plumbing and electrical repairs in the home and smaller miscellaneous other charges.
+In the past 2 years, the children have had to pay for a new roof on the house, a new television, engine repair on both cars, various plumbing and electrical repairs in the home, and smaller miscellaneous other charges.

 Her spending habits keep her and her husband in poverty and the children resent sending money they feel will be spent frivolously.
 It’s a difficult situation.

-But, when they contribute to their own financial problems due to poor judgement or an issue such as a shopping addiction – it’s easy to see how regrets and anger can become part of the daily conversation.
+But, when they contribute to their own financial problems due to poor judgment or an issue such as a shopping addiction – it’s easy to see how regrets and anger can become part of the daily conversation.

 With our parents living longer and longer, the prospect of outliving your savings gets very real.

 In 1950, 8.4% of the U.S. population was over 65, and 1.2% was aged 80 or above.
 In 2000, the 65+ share of the population went from 8.4% in 1950 to 12.3% in 2000.Forbes.com

 How Do You Financially Help Aging Parents?